Gay Barcelona Guide: The Essential Guide To Gay Travel In Barcelona Spain 2019

 Had enough of gay cruising in Barcelona – either in the bars or elsewhere?

-For those who want a bit more guaranteed action, there is six steamy gay sauna in Barcelona that shouldn’t leave you disappointed (unlikely all those faceless Grinder accounts…).
+For those who want a bit more guaranteed action, there is six steamy gay saunas in Barcelona that shouldn’t leave you disappointed (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 If you want to explore your kinky side without a humid sauna, there is also the gay Barcelona cruise club scene which is as sensually self-indulgent as you will find anywhere on Earth.

 Gay sauna or not, in any sexual encounter, please take adequate precautions.
 No matter what your intentions are in while traveling, you should bring your own condoms and lube to play it safe.
 Take home a hot guy or a hot memory, not an STD.